 - Development of the “Planning Scoping Checklist” for PSR-PDS Project Initiation Documents

-Students taking this course gain an understanding of the complete streets approach and its application to all facets of Caltrans work.
+Students taking this course gained an understanding of the complete streets approach and its application to all facets of Caltrans work.
 The first course began in January 2014.
-There are six course deliveries scheduled throughout the state in 2014 and the continuation of the course through 2015 is underway.
+There were six course deliveries throughout the state in 2014-15 and a second set of six courses was delivered in 2015-16.

-The Complete Streets Technical Advisory Committee (TAC), a Caltrans staff working group, is intended to share information, raise issues, review draft products, and recommend solutions relating to implementing complete streets.
-The TAC also assists with the monitoring and progress of the CSIAP action items.
+The Complete Streets Technical Advisory Committee (TAC), a Caltrans staff working group, is intended to share information, raise issues, review draft products, share best practices, and recommend solutions relating to implementing complete streets.
+The TAC also assists with the monitoring and progress of the CSIAP 2.0 action items.

 The TAC consists of representatives from each Caltrans division, functional unit, and district.

-The TAC meets every other month and staff from the Division of Transportation Planning, Office of Sustainable Community Planning, arranges, hosts, and facilitates all meetings.
+The TAC meets every other month and staff from the Division of Transportation Planning, Office of Smart Mobility and Climate Change arranges, hosts, and facilitates all meetings.

 For more internal and external complete streets resources, see our Resources page.

 - Complete Streets